legumeinfo/datastore-specifications/Genus/species/mstmap/mstmap.md

 ## MST map file (mstmap.tsv)
 Filename: *gensp.population*.mst.*Author1_Author2_year*.mstmap.tsv

-Note: Genotyping files like these have .gt. rather than .gen. in their names.

 An MST map file is a matrix file containing genotyping data, originating at UC-Riverside: http://alumni.cs.ucr.edu/~yonghui/mstmap.html

 It is similar to a VCF, but it does not provide genomic locations for the markers.
 Columns are plant lines, with the first row providing a name;